pledbrook/lazybones/README.md

 ### Sub-templates

-As of Lazybones version 0.7, project templates can incorporate sub-templates.
+As of Lazybones version 0.7, project templates can incorporate subtemplates.
 Imagine that you have just created a new web application project from a template and that template documents that you can create new controllers using a sub- template named `controller`.
 To use it, just `cd` into the project directory